JnyJny/springer_downloader/README.md

 The source is available on [GitHub](https://github.com/JnyJny/springer_downloader).

 Catalogs are lists of books in a specific _language_, spanning a _topic_.
 Catalogs are further subdivided into _packages_ which are books grouped by sub-topics.

-The smallest unit of download is an eBook package.
+Textbooks can be downloaded by; specific title, titles belonging to eBook packages or all textbooks in a catalog.
+Titles and package names can be incompletely specified and will download the best matches.

 The available languages are: English & German.